flare-foundation/docs/docs/tech/personal-delegation-account.md

 * PDA addresses cannot participate in [governance](./governance.md) directly, but their owners can transfer all their votes to another address (their main account or someone else's).
 * A PDA automatically converts any `$FLR` tokens transferred to it to wrapped Flare tokens (`$WFLR`), which are more useful for functions such as delegation.
 * Only the owner of the main account can transfer funds from the PDA and only to the main account.
+* When an [executor](./automatic-claiming.md) is configured, it will claim rewards both from the main account and the PDA, and send them to the PDA.

 !!! warning